erhhung/homelab-k8s/README.md

 7. Create resources from manifest files

     **IMPORTANT**: Resource manifests must specify the namespaces they wished to be installed
-    into because the playbook simply applies each one without targeting a specific namespace.
+    into because the playbook simply applies each one without targeting a specific namespace

     ```bash
     ansible-playbook manifests.yml